Warranty and Repair

 The only product that will bond permanently to silicone is silicone!
 For this reason, we recommend using only 100% silicone seam-sealing products.

 Where can I buy Tarptents outside the US?

 - Tarptent shelters are sold through our website only with the exception of a few retailers in Europe:

-We are based entirely in the US.
+We are based entirely in the US, but ship internationally all the time.
 We strongly value personalized contact with our customers which we believe is best achieved by providing our products directly to you.

 I’m ordering from abroad, how do I estimate the cost for shipping?